 Got an IPM question?
 Need to know the latest IPM information?
-The Northeastern IPM Center has got the answers with our spring webinar series, “The IPM Toolbox.”
+The Northeastern IPM Center has got the answers with our webinar series, “The IPM Toolbox.”
 We’ve asked the experts to join us online for an hour of dialogue about an effective IPM practice, method, or effort.

 It can be challenging to know how to implement IPM, whether for the beginner or advanced gardener, grower, or commercial operator.
 The IPM Toolbox webinar series will share IPM tools that improve environmental and social health and maintain profitability.

 See upcoming webinars below, or find recordings on our archive page.

 New Director Talks about the Latest on Vector Borne Diseases and Answers Your Questions Too

 Monday, September 11, 2017.
 11:00 am – 12:00 pm

 Director, Northeast Regional Center of Excellence in Vector Borne Diseases

 To better understand, prevent and treat diseases passed from insects to people, such as West Nile, Dengue, Zika and tick-borne Lyme disease, the Centers for Disease Control recently gave a $10 million grant to Cornell to lead the Northeast Regional Center for Excellence in Vector Borne Diseases.
 The Center is one of four established across the U.S. that will conduct applied research to better prevent, control, monitor, track and respond to vector-borne disease outbreaks.
 The center will offer a new master’s degree in public health entomology with a goal to train the next generation to have the best possible knowledge and skills that they can apply to introduced threats or existing vector-borne disease threats.